Division of Faculty Affairs (DOFA)

 Patricia A. Prelock Award for Excellence in Online Teaching

-The Patricia A. Prelock Award for Excellence in Online Teaching, presented annually, recognizes superior online synchronous and asynchronous teaching, provides models of excellence for fellow faculty, and encourages all faculty to continue to improve and advance their online teaching pedagogy.
+The Patricia A. Prelock Award for Excellence in Online Teaching, presented annually, recognizes superior online teaching by full-time and part-time faculty, provides models of excellence for fellow faculty, and encourages all faculty to continue to improve and advance their online teaching pedagogy.
 Named in honor of former Provost Patricia Prelock, an early adopter of online teaching at UVM, this award celebrates innovative and effective online instruction.

 Dr. Prelock is Provost and Senior Vice President for Academic Affairs at the University of Arizona, following her tenure as Provost and Senior Vice President at the University of Vermont (2019 to 2025) and as Dean of UVM’s College of Nursing and Health Sciences (CNHS).
 Her University of Vermont faculty appointments included Professor of Communication Sciences and Disorders in CNHS, and Professor of Pediatrics in the UVM Larner College of Medicine.
 Renowned for her expertise in Autism Spectrum Disorders (ASD), Dr. Prelock has secured $24 million dollars in funding for interdisciplinary training and ASD interventions and has published over 211 worked and delivered over 585 presentations on autism, neurodevelopmental disabilities, collaboration, leadership, and language learning disabilities.